 Questions?
 Call NCOAE Support (910) 399-8090

 International programming with the National Center for Outdoor & Adventure Education (NCOAE) provides unparalleled adventure.
-Our 25-day Ecuador expedition is developed to give you the skills you need to work professionally as an outdoor educator with international experience.
+Our 25-day Ecuador expedition is developed to give you the international experiences and skills needed to travel to pristine locations around the world.
 And, it’s absolutely spectacular.

 - 25 days

 Our classroom on this adventure will stretch from the snow-capped volcanoes of Ecuador, through the cloud forests and past the mountains to the magical greenery and lushness that the Amazon basin provides.
 Within this landscape, you’ll develop solid outdoor skills and explore issues in environmental sustainability, while integrating a sense of community and adventure.

-Working with our local contacts at Palugo Farm in Quito, Ecuador, we’ll explore some of the most intricate techniques to sustainable farming, from gardening and cooking, to cleaning and animal work.
-Through our multi-day Amazon River trip, we will discover the dense ecology and rich biodiversity that the area encompasses, while also culturally immersing ourselves in the traditions of the local Kichua indigenous community.
+Working with our local contacts at Palugo Farm in Quito, Ecuador, explore some of the most intricate techniques to sustainable farming, from gardening and cooking, to cleaning and animal work.
+Through our multi-day Amazon River trip, discover the dense ecology and rich biodiversity that the area encompasses, while also culturally immersing yourself in the traditions of the local Kichua indigenous community.

 NCOAE’s 25-day Amazon River & Cotopaxi course is exceptional with a unique combination of adventure and skill development, including: outdoor leadership, map and compass navigation, plant and animal identification, and more.
 You’ll develop technical skills with raft guiding, backpacking, basic mountaineering, backcountry cooking, wilderness camping, and international travel.

 - Duration: 25 days